arXiv/arxiv-base/arxiv/release/README.md

 ## Do not check in any generated version.py files
 These are not intended to be in the source code.
-They are only intended to be in released sdist pacakges.
+They are only intended to be in released sdist packages.

 # What format for versions
-Tags in github should be in the PEP440 "python public version" format. https://www.python.org/dev/peps/pep-0440/
+Tags in GitHub should be in the PEP440 "python public version" format. https://www.python.org/dev/peps/pep-0440/
 Some examples from that page:
 0.1